Resources for Cities: Post-Hurricane Harvey Disaster

 The Public Works Response Team (PWRT) supports local jurisdictions in their response to a catastrophic event by providing critical public works services as needed to facilitate recovery and is deployed by the State Operations Center (SOC).

-Texas General Land Office Community Development Block Grant Disaster Recovery (CDBG-DR) Funding
+Texas General Land Office, Community Development and Revitalization

 Federal Emergency Management Agency (FEMA)